-Stars and Stripes closure ordered by Pentagon as lawmakers push to save legendary military newspaper
+Stars and Stripes closure ordered by Pentagon as Trump, lawmakers signal push to save legendary military newspaper

+But, on Friday afternoon, President Trump wrote on Twitter that the publication, which is editorially independent of the Pentagon but receives about half its funding from it, will continue.
+“The United States of America will NOT be cutting funding to @starsandstripes magazine under my watch,” he tweeted after a spate of stories were published about the imminent closure.
+“It will continue to be a wonderful source of information to our Great Military!”

-Stars and Stripes is editorially independent of the Pentagon but receives about half its funding from it.
-Defense Secretary Mark Esper said in February that he intended to cut these funds, some $15.5 million in the current fiscal year, which ends Sept.
+Defense Secretary Mark T. Esper said in February that he intended to cut funds to the publication, some $15.5 million in the current fiscal year, which ends Sept.
 30.

-A loss of the funding would likely lead to the demise of the 159-year-old newspaper, although Congress appears poised to step in to ensure it receives federal support.
+A loss of the funding would probably lead to the demise of the 159-year-old newspaper, although Congress appears poised to step in to ensure it receives federal support.

 The Pentagon’s move has alarmed a bipartisan group of senators, including some close allies of President Trump.
-On Wednesday, they asked Esper to reconsider his decision, warning him that he can’t move forward without congressional authorization.
+On Wednesday, they asked Esper to reconsider his decision, warning him that he can’t move forward without Congressional authorization.

-Founded by Union soldiers in 1861, Stars and Stripes has launched the careers of journalists such as Pulitzer-winning cartoonist Bill Mauldin, whose drawings of GI grunts “Willie and Joe” were a staple on the homefront and abroad during World War II.
+Founded by Union soldiers in 1861, Stars and Stripes has launched the careers of journalists such as Pulitzer-winning cartoonist Bill Mauldin, whose drawings of GI grunts “Willie and Joe” were a staple on the home front and abroad during World War II.

 The publication has often run afoul of the Pentagon’s brass for reporting unflattering stories about military operations and management.
-On Friday, for example, its website, stripes.com, posted a news story about Trump’s denial that he disparaged U.S. war dead as “losers” and “suckers,” following a report in the Atlantic magazine.
+On Friday, for example, its website, Stripes.com, posted a news story about Trump’s denial that he disparaged U.S. war dead as “losers” and “suckers,” following a report in the Atlantic magazine.
 It has reported extensively on the Department of Defense’s policy of keeping schools on bases in Japan open during the pandemic, even as Japanese schools were closing due to the health threat.
-It broke the first story about NBC News anchor Brian Williams’ exaggerated accounts of his experiences covering the war in Iraq, which eventually led to Williams’ demotion.
+It broke the first story about NBC News anchor Brian Williams’ exaggerated accounts of his experiences covering the war in Iraq, which eventually led to Williams’s demotion.

 It has also covered its own potential demise.
 The memo directing its shutdown was first reported by Stars and Stripes on Wednesday; the publication said Haverstick wrote it last month.

-Stars and Stripes publisher Max Lederer told The Post that the papers’s management is working out the plans for ceasing publication and dissolving the organization, but said it is still “premature to implement those steps.”
+Stars and Stripes publisher Max Lederer told The Washington Post that the papers’s management is working out the plans for ceasing publication and dissolving the organization but said it is still “premature to implement those steps.”

 Stars and Stripes has said the Pentagon funding accounts for about half its annual revenue; the balances comes from subscriptions and advertising.